JarLowrey/phaser-ui/README.md

 var bar = new PhaserUi.ProgressBar(game,...);
 ```

+To learn how to consume these components, there's no API.
+You just have to read the code located in `/src`.

 ## Contributing

 If you'd like to contribute, thank you!

-To set up the project, run `cd test && npm install && cd .. && npm install` to set up the test project.
-IDK why installs have to be in this weird order, but it breaks for me if I try to do it another way (like installing [test's dependencies via a postinstall script](https://stackoverflow.com/questions/31773546/the-best-way-to-run-npm-install-for-nested-folders/39307622#39307622)).
+To install dependencies, run `npm run setup`.
+Do NOT `npm install` as it causes these nested projects to break (IDK why).

 The UI components all live in `src/`, so if you want to add a file create it there and include it in `index.js`.
-Run `npm run test` to build the UI components with Webpack, install it locally to the test game in `test/src`, and start a local server to the test game.
+`npm run test` builds the UI components with Webpack, installs it locally to the test game in `test/src`, and starts a local server to the test game.

+If you just want to run the test game: `cd test && npm run start`.

 The test directory contains a phaser game that was created with the [phaser-plus](https://github.com/rblopes/generator-phaser-plus) Yeoman generator.
 To create a new state run `yo phaser-plus:state` or for a new object run `yo phaser-plus:object`.